emarcey/cicerone/glossary/breweries.md

 		* 2010, Brouwerij De Koninck
 		* Czechia, Brewery Bernard
 		* NY, Ommegang
+* **Guinness:** most famous Irish beer brand.
+	* Founded by Arthur Guinness in 1759 as St. James's Gate brewery.
+	* First exported a bitter to England in 1769
+	* Started porter production in 1778
+	* Ended bitter production in 1799 to focus on porter
+	* Produced porter until 1974
+	* Water channel dispute from 1775 to 1784 resulted in 9,000 year lease to Guinness for 45 pounds/year
+	* 1801, developed brew for workforce in Caribbean: called West Indian porter (triple), now sold as Foreign Extra Stout
+	* 1811, first exports to continental Europe (Lisbon)
+	* 1840, first exports to america
+	* 1870, exports were 10% of sales
+	* 20th century, Guinness was the world's largest brewery
+	* 1932, Irish Free State passed control of Manufacturer's Act, headquarters moved to London; Guinness family still held 51% stake
+	* 1997, merged with Grand Metropolitan Holdings plc to form Diageo
 * **La Trappe:** uniquely commercial Trappist Brewery in the Netherlands at Koningshoeven Abbey, see [Trappist Breweries](obsidian://open?vault=cicerone&file=modules%2Fbelgian%2F12__trappist_breweries)
 * **Leffe Brewery:** Belgian brewery known for blonde ale
 	* began when Premonstratensian Order began farming, milling and brewing at the Abbaye Notre-Dame de Leffe in the 13th century